A good dose of British comedy on Netflixnever fails to lift the mood. Thankfully, there’s always a great selection to stream. In fact,

 When Netflix announced it would be

-There’s a reason why everyone is raving about this show, it’s just
+There’s a reason why everyone raves about this show, it’s just

 so cool.
 From the American road trip aesthetics to the pretty messed up storyline, everything about The End of the F***ing World screams good television.
 It’ll have you in stitches one minute, and in tears by the next.

 Sex Education in terms of setting.
 Both are definitely based in England, but the settings look so otherworldly that it’s become part of the charm of these shows.
 Watch on Netflix 13 Motherland

 based on the true experiences of creator and writer Sharon Horgan’s at the school gates, Motherland is an unabridged insight into what it’s really like to have kids.